Yandex Cloud

 CLI

-1. The audit-trails.viewer role for an organization:
+1. The audit-trails.viewer role for your organization:

 yc organization-manager organization add-access-binding \